-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
+- 1. Follow the safety guidelines listed in Safety instructions on page 66. - 2.
+Follow the procedure listed in Before working inside your system on page 67. - 3.
 Remove the cooling fan assembly.

 - 1. Using the Phillips #2 screwdriver, remove the screw that secures control panel to the chassis. - 2.
-Disconnect the control panel cable and the control panel USB cable from the system board. - CAUTION: Do not use excessive force when removing the control panel cables as it can damage the connectors.

-- 3. Slide the control panel out of the chassis. - NOTE: Follow the same steps to remove the control panel in the rack-mode configuration.
+Disconnect the control panel cable and the control panel USB cable from the system board. - CAUTION: Do not use excessive force when removing the control panel cables as it can damage the connectors. - 3.
+Slide the control panel out of the chassis. - NOTE: Follow the same steps to remove the control panel in the rack-mode configuration.